 How does the lens preforms?
 The good news is this is a killer lens when it come to image quality and it's somewhat compact size.
 I would say the image quality is as good as the legacy 14-24 f/2.8 in the center and better corner to corner, over all the image quality the 14-30mm f/4 S provides is excellent.

 One question people ask is the 14-30mm f/4 S lens a replacement for the 14-24mm f/2.8?
-The answer is no, but if you do not need the faster f stop then i would say Yes.
-Nikon will release a 14-24mm S lens in 2020, that lens would be a direct replacement of their older f mount lens a one for one swap out.
+The answer is no, if you do not need the faster f stop then i would say Yes this lens can be a replacement for the 14-24 f/2.8.
+Nikon is now shipping their 14-24mm S lens for a nice hefty price tag, so if you need a wide zoom that is compact and wish to save over a $1000.00 then I highly recommend the 14-30.
+If you shoot in low light conditions the extra $1000.00 may be a better investment in the 14-28 f/2.8 S lens due to its faster aperture.
 In my opinion I think the 14-24 is too short of a zoom range for my needs I would prefer a range of 14-35.

 I plan on keeping the 14-30 f/4 S rather than purchasing the more expensive 14-24 f/2.8 when it becomes available.
 The 14-30 f/4 is more than enough for my wide needs.

 Another question is the expense: How can a 14-30 f/4 S lens be a whopping 1,300.000?
 (I rounded up).
 I believe it is a combination of increasing labor, production, material cost, and limited customer base, now that the Z is out the legacy F crowd is waiting on the fence before making the plunge into the Z.